 Myth #8: Life Insurance Is a Budget-Buster

 Life insurance is often cheaper than first-time applicants assume.
 Policies from Bestow start at just $5 per month.
-While your policy’s actual premium will depend on your age, family health history, and medical exam results (if needed), you have ample leeway to reduce its cost.
+Although your policy’s actual premium will depend on your age, family health history, and medical exam results (if needed), you have ample leeway to reduce its cost.

 Effective premium-reduction strategies include: